WandererGuy/cracking_server_v1.0/README.md

 cd /home/manh264/Desktop/kali_api
 python3 -m venv env
 source env/bin/activate
-pip install fastapi uvicorn pydantic python-multipart
+pip install fastapi uvicorn pydantic python-multipart tqdm

+for window :
+install conda
+jtr
+hashcat
+both have to be built from source for latest patches

+will have to copy some dll missing into same folder run hashcat or jtr , dll will be noticed missing (dll from folder install )